carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ~~~
 {: .output}

 As seen, the coordinate systems differ.
-To crop the raster using the shapefile,
-we first convert the coordinate system of `fields` to the coordinate
-system of `raster`:
+To crop the raster using the shapefile, we first need to unform the CRS.
+We can conver one to the other.
+But considering the size of `raster` is huge, to avoid loading the entire image, we will convert the coordinate system of `fields` to the coordinate system of `raster`:

 ~~~
 fields = fields.to_crs(raster.rio.crs)